It’s time to look past all the myths and nonsense and get down to the actual science facts and findings.

 - Sleep – 7 – 8 hours of sleep recommended to maintain optimal health.

 The facts show that good lifestyle choices such as eating well and exercising regularly influences our mental health in a positive way.

 Stress can worsen existing health conditions including obesity and is believed to accelerate the ageing process.
 Exercise is proven to be an effective way to relieve stress.

 Genetics determine things like height and bone structure.
 It also determines the location of where body fat is stored.
 For example, the first body location for fat storage can be different for different people.
 For one person fat maybe stored first in the lower stomach area, for another person it could be the hips or thighs.
 Genetics doesn’t actually determine our overall body fat percentage, but life choices do determine it.

 Despite popular belief, all our metabolisms differ only slightly.
 Foods we consume can affect the metabolism, obviously exercise can, and also the amount of muscle mass we have.

 Basically consuming more calories than your body requires results in the body storing the excess as body fat.
 The reverse happens when your bodies energy requirements exceeds the amount of calories you consume.

-However all calories are not equal, the foods that you eat effect your hormone levels and your hormones effect your bodies systems including fat storage.
-So even if your calorie intake is at the right level for fat burning it can have the opposite effect if your hormones are out of balance.
+However all calories are not equal, the foods that you eat affect your hormone levels, and your hormones affect your bodies systems, including fat storage.
+So even if your calorie intake is at the right level for fat burning, you may still gain body fat if your hormones are out of balance.